-Since phonology was established as a component within the generative paradigm of linguistics there has been discussion about how it relates to phonetics - see, for example, Chapter 7 of the Chomsky and Halle classic The Sound Pattern of English [1].
-There are at least two possible views.
+Since the emergence of phonology as a component within the generative paradigm of linguistics there has been discussion concerning how it relates to phonetics.
+At least two views of the relationship are possible:

-- 1. Phonology describes the same data as phonetics, but whereas phonetics models physical detail phonology models abstract relationships between units within the data.
-These units are defined within the general framework of linguistic theory. - 2.
-Phonology stands logically prior to phonetics; the output of its processes provides the input to phonetics.
+- Phonology describes the same data as phonetics, but whereas phonetics models physical detail phonology models abstract relationships holding between units within the data.
+These units are defined within the general framework of linguistic theory. - Phonology stands logically prior to phonetics, and the output of its processes comprises the input to phonetics.
 Phonetics itself is a processing component producing an output.
-The model can be static, involving no temporal relationships (the usual view in linguistics), or it can be dynamic.
+The model can be regarded as static, involving no temporal relationship (the usual view in linguistics), or it can be regarded as dynamic.
 The dynamic view is often taken when the theory is used to support work in an allied area, for example in speech technology, where temporal as well as logical relationships between processes are important.